 For those in search of culture, the eaves of the pagodas, the smells from the street stalls and the people in their colorful dress all combine to make Kathmandu a truly intoxicating city.
-Today, the city’s centre is Durbar Square where temples, palaces and golden gates merge to form a magical outdoor theatre.
+Today, the city’s center is Durbar Square where temples, palaces and golden gates merge to form a magical outdoor theater.

 Nepal’s rich culture extends beyond Kathmandu with several interesting places to visit quite close to the city.
 Just across the Bagmati river is the ancient city of Patan with its vibrant square packed with pagoda-style temples and statues, while further out into the valley is the city of Bhaktapur, which lies only a short distance from the capital but has a vastly different history and atmosphere.

 If you have the time and an interest in Nepalese history, it is well worth going a little further afield to the town of Bandipur.
 It is a place seemingly untouched by modern life and the majority of the buildings are traditional Newari houses, with carved wooden windows and overhanging slate roofs.
 A fantastic example of traditional Newari culture, it is a great place to see how the Nepalese really live and is home to some wonderful 18th-century architecture, numerous temples and breathtaking views of the Himalaya.